umbraco/UmbracoDocs/Reference/V9-Config/ContentSettings/index.md

 ### Hide backoffice logo

-This setting can be used to hide the umbraco logo in backoffice.
+This setting can be used to hide the Umbraco logo in backoffice.

 ### Login background image